robrix/Postmodern-Programming/Postmodern Programming.md

     		self.navigationItem.title = state[@"title"];
     		self.navigationItem.prompt = state[@"prompt"];
     	}];
-    	[sink addDependencyWithObject:memo];
+    	[sink addDependencyWithObject:memo keyPath:value];
     }

 Now, when the status bar orientation changes, `Memo` is invalidated, which in turn immediately invalidates its value and notifies any observers via KVO.
-This includes the sink, which asks `memo` for its value.
+This triggers the sink to run its block and ask `memo` for its value, and when it does so, `memo` is evaluated.

-We’ve also now abstracted the orientation into a parameter so that the `-navigationItemState` method doesn’t need to talk about the `UIApplication`
+Turning to the evaluation of the memo, we see that we’ve also now abstracted the orientation into a parameter, such that the `-navigationItemStateForOrientation:` method no longer needs to know about the `UIApplication`; removing the reference to the singleton means that there’s one fewer tightly coupled symbol, and ergo less complication.
+This method isn’t shown, but adding the parameter is straightforward.

+We could go a step further, abstracting the dependency tracking, perhaps even providing the dependencies’ latest values to the memo such that it no longer has to duplicate the dependency key path and fetching the state.
+If the dependency tracking memoizes these values, then it looks more and more like a `Memo` itself, and we might think about making it a protocol instead of just a class interface.
+But for now, we will move along to the sink.

-and applies it to the navigation item.
-As expected, the problems of timing and ordering have gone away.
+Having retrieved `memo`’s value, `sink` applies it to the navigation item; and, as expected, the problems of timing and ordering have gone away.

 With those problems goes some knowledge and control.
-We no longer have concrete knowledge or control of precisely when and how the state is calculated or used.
+We no longer have concrete knowledge or control of _precisely_ when and how the state is calculated or used.
 It’s memoized, so it may not be calculated every time it’s used.
-If it’s lazy, so it may not be calculated when it’s unused.
+If it’s lazy, so it may not be calculated when it’s _un_used.
 We don’t know how often the memoized value will be requested of us, because that’s coming from some other part of the code—or of some other person’s code.

 It’s no coincidence that this loss of control and gain in precision go hand in hand; they are, in fact, one and the same.
 As abstraction increases, complexity decreases; and control flow is inherently complex.
-Specific control flow is the opposite of high abstraction Per Kowalski, [ALGORITHM = LOGIC + CONTROL](http://www.doc.ic.ac.uk/~rak/papers/algorithm%20=%20logic%20+%20control.pdf); and in particular, _declarative_ abstractions gradually abstract the control away, replacing it with structure.
+Specific control flow is the opposite of high abstraction.
+Per Kowalski, [ALGORITHM = LOGIC + CONTROL](http://www.doc.ic.ac.uk/~rak/papers/algorithm%20=%20logic%20+%20control.pdf); and in particular, _declarative_ abstractions gradually abstract the control away, replacing it with structure.

-## Part the Nextth: Abstract, but why _declarative_?
+## Part the Nextth: Why Declarative?

 All declarative systems are abstract, but perhaps not all abstractions are declarative.
 What makes an abstraction declarative?

 As we saw, a return value goes a long ways: it gives us something to reason on.
-If that is declaring what the concept of the method _is_, then maybe we could extrapolate that some such declarations are more declarative than others.
+If that is declaring what the concept of the method _is_, and if some abstractions are more abstract than others, then maybe we could extrapolate that some such declarations are more declarative than others.

+For example, `-firstObject` is clearly declarative code, but it doesn’t give us as much useful to reason on as `Memo` or even partly-imperative `Sink` does—it has meaning, but it has _less_ meaning than they do; after all, you can only refer to it in the abstract to a certain point—you must always be speaking of the array whose first object this is.

+Instances of `Memo` and `Sink`, on the other hand, are values by nature, where methods are less so (not being truly first-class concepts in the language).
+As we have seen, they can be combined with other objects quite flexibly.
+It does not seem too much of a stretch to describe them as being _more declarative_ than, say, the average app delegate or those view controllers you sometimes see where it’s clear the developers wasn’t going to add one single other controller class to the project without a gun to their head.

 This is a bit off in the weeds; I’m not sure you’ll agree with me, and I’m not sure anyone else will either.
+(Take that as an imperative, if you will, to test this declaration.)
 But part of what I think about when I think of “declarative programming” is the notion that you are constructing a system of objects at runtime out of which the desired behaviour falls naturally: a necessary consequence of the structure.

 To give an example of this, the appearance of a view hierarchy is a consequence of the structure of the views, and their arrangement and visual properties.
-All of these are declared properties of the view controllers; in this sense, we can think of a view hierarchy as being a declarative system, whose value is the contents of the screen buffer.
+All of these are declared properties of the view controllers; in this sense, we can think of a view hierarchy as being a declarative system, whose value is the contents of the layer, or perhaps the screen buffer.

-View controllers have a similar hierarchy which provides the semantic structure of the app; this, and the transitions which the user will be taken through at runtime, is the structure made explicit in storyboards.
+View controllers have a similar hierarchy which provides the semantic structure of the app; this, and the paths through which the user will be taken at runtime, is the structure made explicit in storyboards.

 Views and view controllers are, basically, a solved problem—Apple has provided these things, and by and large we use them.
 It’s important to realize, however, that they have not cornered the market.
 We solve problems all day every day, generally more than we cause; that’s why anyone bothers to pay us.
-Some of these problems are likely to have declarative solutions; some of those declarative solutions may well be qualitatively better than how we might be solving them otherwise.
-How can we find them?
+Some of these problems are likely to have declarative solutions (after all, if you can’t talk about what these things are, then what are they, really?); some of those declarative solutions may well be qualitatively better than how we might be solving them otherwise—in fact, I think that’s extremely likely, given what we’ve seen about their behaviour with regard to time and ordering relative to imperative solutions.

+How can we find such solutions?

 By pursuing simplicity.